Mainstream Contributors To Sexual Exploitation

 Spotify’s Platform Rules prohibits “sexually explicit content,” which they say “includes but may not be limited to pornography or visual depictions of genitalia or nudity presented for the purpose of sexual gratification.”
 However, despite these policies, such content is easily found on Spotify.

-Newspapers and influencers have also been raising concerns about the pornographic content on Spotify, in thumbnails as well as in audio content.
+News outlets and influencers have also been raising concerns about the pornographic content in thumbnails, as well as in audio content.

 Survivor-advocate Catie Reay recently released a TikTok showing evidence of grooming on Spotify, such as playlists that tag other users and ask them to send sexually explicit content of themselves.